azizzaeny/composable/packages/clojure.core/readme.md

 var {getIn} = await import('@zaeny/clojure.core');
 import {getIn} from '@zaney/clojure.core/src/getIn.js'; // individually
 ```

+### Purpose
+As a software engineer, I've encountered situations where introducing certain development paradigms, like functional programming, was challenging due to team preferences, existing codebases, or project constraints.
+This library is an attempt to bridge that gap by offering Clojure-inspired core functions that are compatible with JavaScript.

+### Reasoning
+There are several reasons why a developer might want Clojure-like utilities in JavaScript, including:

+- Team Constraints:
+You’ve joined an established team that primarily uses object-oriented programming (OOP), making it difficult to introduce and integrate functional programming techniques like those in Clojure.

+- Third-Party Developer Role:
+You are brought in as a third-party developer to solve issues in a codebase maintained by a team that’s unfamiliar with Clojure or functional programming.
+You cannot transition the entire project to Clojure but still want to apply functional principles where possible.

+- Clojure Experience vs. JavaScript Reality:
+Despite your experience and preference for Clojure, you’re working in a JavaScript environment where convincing the team to adopt ClojureScript is not feasible.

+- Naming Conventions & Complexity:
+Existing libraries like Ramda.js or Underscore.js offer functional utilities but follow their own naming conventions and sometimes introduce unnecessary complexity (e.g., special hashMaps, persistent data structures).
+If you’re looking for a simpler solution to handle immutable operations on arrays and objects without these additional abstractions, this library can help.

+### Motivation
+Having faced these challenges myself, I decided to create this library to provide essential functions from the Clojure core in a form that’s easy to use within JavaScript.
+This way, developers can apply Clojure’s powerful functional paradigms without needing to fully switch to a new language or disrupt their team's workflow.

+By offering a familiar yet streamlined approach to immutable operations on arrays and objects, this library enables JavaScript developers to harness the power of functional programming without introducing complex new data structures or external dependencies.

 ### Changes
  - [1.0.1] add atom functions `reset, swap, compareAndSet, addWatch, removeWatch, setValidator`